ddnexus/pagy/pagy-on-docker/README.md

 ### E2E Test (Simple setup)

-If you just need to run the E2E Test for regression, this is the right choice: you need only the following two steps:
+If you just need to run the E2E Test for regression, this is the right choice.
+Notice that if you need the E2E Dev environment you should completely skip this section).

+You need only the following two steps:

 #### Build

 Build the image for the `e2e-test` service.
-You need this step only once _(and you ignore the warnings)_:
+You need this step only once _(and you can ignore the possible warnings doring the build)_:

 ```sh
 docker-compose -f docker-compose.yml \